-- In their statement of academic intent, applicants should explain their background, reasons for pursuing a MBA and career goals.
-The statement of academic intent should provide essential information about the applicant's qualifications, including: - An assessment of strengths and gaps in experience/education; - How a MBA program will bridge the applicant's past and future and how it will fill the gaps in experience/education; - Long- and short-term goals; - Relevant past experience; and - Why the UOIT MBA is a good match with the applicant's needs. - Submission of a resumé; - Minimum of two year's work experience or equivalent for the 16 month full-time program or its parttime equivalent.
+- Minimum overall academic standing of a B (GPA: 3.0 on a 4.3 scale), with a minimum of B+ in the last two full-time years (four semesters) of undergraduate work or equivalent; - Submission of a third letter of recommendation from a person having direct knowledge of the applicant's professional and/or academic competence to succeed in the MBA program.
+A former or present supervisor from employment may be considered; - Minimum required test score on the Graduate Management Admission Test (GMAT) or Graduate Record Examination (GRE).
+See GMAT and GRE Scores for minimum required scores; - In their statement of academic intent, applicants should explain their background, reasons for pursuing a MBA and career goals.
+See Statement of Academic Intent for additional instructions; - Submission of a resumé; - Minimum of two year's work experience or equivalent for the 16 month full-time program or its part-time equivalent.
 Applicants with less than two years of work experience may be considered for the integrated work placement option; and - If applicable, a minimum score of 580 on the paper-based TOEFL, 92-93 on the Internet-based TOEFL or 7 on the IELTS.
 Note that these English language proficiency scores are slightly higher than those required for some other graduate programs at UOIT.
-Language requirements are specified in section 4.4.4.
+Language requirements are specified in Section 4.4.4.

 Individuals without an undergraduate degree who have extensive business experience may be considered on a case-by-case basis.
-For more information, see section 4.4.8 for UOIT's policy on non-standard applicants.
+For more information, see Section 4.4.8 for UOIT's policy on non-standard applicants.